Middle School Bible Classes

 The male class will look at prominent Men of God and how they, as young men, can model their lives after these men.

-Our second nine weeks will begin a unified curriculum for all classes.
+Our second nine weeks will begin with a unified curriculum for all classes.
 We begin with apologetics, a study about understanding and explaining our faith.
-This nine weeks, we will explore science and faith and how they work together and not against each other.
+These nine weeks, we will explore science and faith and how they work together and not against each other.

 second semester

-After the Holiday break we will study marriage and the family.
+After the holiday break we will study marriage and family.
 We will look at dating, marriage, and having a family.
 We will explore God’s word and other Christian literature to see what God’s plan is for a Christian family.
-We will close out the year looking at various lessons that are invaluable to young Christians making sure they are spiritually prepared for the next chapter of life.
+We will close out the year looking at various lessons that are invaluable to young Christians, making sure they are spiritually prepared for the next chapter of life.